paddywind/good-shop/Readme.md

 # Good Shop

-A simple full‑stack e-commerce / blog demo with a Node/Express backend and a Next.js frontend.
+A simple full‑stack blog demo with a Node/Express backend and a Next.js frontend.

 ## Repository layout